SEIAROTg/autobean/autobean/truelayer/README.md

 * `access_token`, `access_token_expiry_time`, `refresh_token`: TrueLayer OAuth credentials.
 Don't alter.
 * `accounts`, `cards`: Maps from account ids (don't alter) to accounts, which contain the following fields
     * `beancount_account`: The corresponding beancount account name.
 Multiple accounts can be mapped into one beancount account.
+Balance assertions may not work correctly if they share common currencies.
     * `enabled`: If set to `false`, this account will be ignored.
     * `liability`: If set to `true`, the sign of account balance will be flipped.
     * `from`: A timestamp in seconds since which the transactions should be fetched.